Full spoilers for Outlander through the series finale, including Jamie Fraser’s fate at Kings Mountain.

 Quick answer: Jamie Fraser appears to die in the Outlander series finale after being shot at Kings Mountain, but the final scene strongly implies that Claire brings him back through her blue light / white hair healing power.
 Across the rest of the series, Jamie survives every major near-death moment covered here, including Wentworth, Culloden, and the snake bite in Season 5.

-Looking for the full finale breakdown?
-Read our Outlander finale ending explained for the complete answer on Jamie’s death, Claire’s blue light, her white hair, Jamie’s ghost, the forget-me-nots, and the time-loop ending.
+For the full finale answer, read our Outlander finale ending explained, including Jamie’s apparent death, Claire’s blue light, her white hair, Jamie’s ghost, the forget-me-nots, and the time-loop ending.

 Quick Answer: Does Jamie Fraser Die In Outlander?